standardgalactic/zet/about.md

 If I find gaps where the state of the art does not solve the full problem, I invent ways to fill them.
 *There are always gaps.*

+## Intel (2021--present)

+I am working on formal ISA specifications of the x86 architecture.

-## Google (2019--present)
+## Google (2019--2021)

-I am tech lead on Google Research's
+I was tech lead on Google Research's
 [Rust Verification Tools project](https://project-oak.github.io/rust-verification-tools/) working on how to make Rust developers more productive with formal verification tools.
-Specifically, we aim to *democratize* and *deskill* formal verification to make it not just accessible by developers but something that developers actually want to use because they can see how it helps them do their job.
+Specifically, our  aim was to *democratize* and *deskill* formal verification to make it not just accessible by developers but something that developers actually want to use because they can see how it helps them do their job.

-We are taking the approach of
+We took the approach of
 [meeting the developer where they are](/papers/HATRA_20/): looking for ways to make formal verification fit into developers existing workflow of